quidmonkey/env-shell-loader/README.md

 # env-shell-loader

 This is a simple set of bash functions to check for an `.env` file whenever you `cd` into a directory, and load the file's contents into the current shell as env vars.
-These env vars will be removed once you `cd` out of the directory.
+These env vars will be removed once you `cd` out of the directory and into a parent directory (not a child directory).

 The idea is based on the Node [dotenv](https://www.npmjs.com/package/dotenv) lib, which loads any env vars defined in a `.env` file.